Algebraic compressed sensing: Introduction

 The engine that powers our answers in the Q\&A section is a fundamental result from commutative algebra called the \emph{Noether Normalization Lemma}; see \cref{thm:Noether Norm} below.
 The proof of this result is sketched in \cref{sec:AG} and we refer to \cite{Eis:CommutativeAlgebra} for a comprehensive discussion on the proof and the lemma's deep implications.

 Many of our answers use the notion of a ``generic point in $\Var{X}$''.
-This is a subtle concept, which we carefully explain in Section \ref{sec:AG}.
-For the moment, a reader with an affinity to probability may think of a generic point as a point being chosen with probability 1; a reader with a background in analysis can interpret the set of generic points as an open dense subset in $\Var{X}$.
+This is a subtle concept, which we carefully explain in \cref{sec:AG}.
+For the moment, a reader with an affinity to probability may think of a generic point as a point being chosen with probability 1 from a probability measure that is absolutely continuous with respect to the Lebesgue measure; a reader with a background in analysis can interpret the set of generic points as an open dense subset in $\Var{X}$.
 Nevertheless, being a generic point is a strictly stronger property.

 As a teaser of the questions and answers, we summarize in the next theorem the answers to \cref{QExistence,question:finite map,Q3,Q11}.
 In \cref{q_and_a}, we list nine additional questions and answers, which shed light on different aspects of algebraic compressed sensing. \begin{theorem} Let $\Var{X}$ be given as in (IS) or (ES), and let $\mu$ be a generic linear map $\mu: \Var{X}\rightarrow \mathbb R^s$.
-Then: \begin{enumerate} \item[(E)] the fiber $\mu^{-1}(y) \ne \emptyset$ at $y\in\R^s$ if and only if a particular system of polynomial equations has a solution: \begin{itemize} \item in the implicit setting (IS), this system of equations in the variables $x=(x_1,\ldots,x_n)$ is defined by $f(x_1)=\cdots=f_k(x)=\mu(x)-y= 0$; \item in the explicit setting (ES), this system in variables $t=(t_1,\ldots,t_\ell)$ is defined by $\mu(\phi(t))-y=0;$ \end{itemize} \item[(R)] if $s\ge d$, the fiber $\mu^{-1}(\mu(x))$ of a generic point $x\in \Var{X}$ is finite; \item[(I)] if $s\geq d+1$, the fiber $\mu^{-1}(\mu(x))$ of a generic point $x\in \Var{X}$ is equal to $\{x\}$; \item[(C)] if $s\geq d+1$, the fiber $\mu^{-1}(\mu(x))$ of a generic point $x\in \Var{X}$ is $C^\infty$ continuous. \end{enumerate} \end{theorem}
+Then: \begin{enumerate} \item[(E)] the fiber $\mu^{-1}(y) \ne \emptyset$ at $y\in\R^s$ if and only if a particular system of polynomial equations has a solution: \begin{itemize} \item in the implicit setting (IS), this system of equations in the variables $x=(x_1,\ldots,x_n)$ is defined by $f_1(x)=\cdots=f_k(x)=\mu(x)-y= 0$; \item in the explicit setting (ES), this system in variables $t=(t_1,\ldots,t_\ell)$ is defined by $\mu(\phi(t))-y=0;$ \end{itemize} \item[(R)] if $s\ge d$, the fiber $\mu^{-1}(\mu(x))$ of a generic point $x\in \Var{X}$ is finite; \item[(I)] if $s\geq d+1$, the fiber $\mu^{-1}(\mu(x))$ of a generic point $x\in \Var{X}$ is equal to $\{x\}$; \item[(C)] if $s\geq d+1$, the fiber $\mu^{-1}(\mu(x))$ of a generic point $x\in \Var{X}$ is $C^\infty$ continuous. \end{enumerate} \end{theorem}